feideconnect/core-apis/docs/apigkadm.md

 ### Parameters

-All parameters have the same meaning as when creating, but none are mandatory and `id` is read only (it's presence in a request will be ignored)
+All parameters have the same meaning as when creating, but none are mandatory and `id` and `organization` is read only (it's presence in a request will be ignored)

 ### Return values